Are you aware that Ireland had a high student visa acceptance rate, almost 95%, in 2022?

 |Level 10||Doctoral Degree||2 years|

 Ireland visa application process is instituted once your offer with an Irish education system is confirmed.
-Depending on your study duration, you will have to apply for a short-term or long-term visa.
+Depending on your study duration, you must apply for a short-term or long-term visa.

 An Irish Critical Skills Employment Visa is issued to skilled workers with qualifications in professions with a skills shortage.